vatesfr/xen-orchestra/docs/users.md

 ### How it works?

-Xo Audit Log listens to important actions performed by users and store them in the database using the [hash chain structure](https://en.wikipedia.org/wiki/Hash_chain).
+Xo Audit Log listens to important actions performed by users and store them in the XOA database using the [hash chain structure](https://en.wikipedia.org/wiki/Hash_chain).

 ### Trustability of the records